LogoOsome

 Get our free pre-incorporation checklist

-What Are 3 Characteristics of a Limited Liability Company
+Characteristics of a Limited Liability Company

-Are you weighing up a Limited Liability Company vs a private limited company and trying to understand the difference?
-Don’t worry, the former is a type of the latter.
+Are you weighing up limited liability companies vs private limited companies and trying to understand the difference?
+Don't worry, the former is a type of the latter.
 Most LLCs in Singapore are private limited companies.

-1 Flexibility in Taxation
+1 Tax Flexibility

 2 Limited Liability